zwilsoncc/docs/pages/docs/deployment-types/node.md

 This means that when you run `now`, your code will be launched into a 64-bit Node.js environment running on Alpine Linux (using [musl](https://www.musl-libc.org/) instead of [glibc](https://www.gnu.org/software/libc/) for the core libraries).

-In this document, you'll learn the exact specifications and behaviour of Node.js deployments running on now.
+In this document, you'll learn the exact specifications and behavior of Node.js deployments running on now.

 ## File System Specifications